PostHog/posthog.com/contents/tutorials/redirect-testing.md

 tags: ['experimentation', 'feature flags']
 ---

 Redirect testing is a way to A/B test web pages by redirecting users to one or the other.
-It is a popular way to split test landing pages, for example.

 To show you how to set up a redirect test with PostHog, we create a two-page Next.js app, create an experiment in PostHog, and then implement it in our app using middleware and feature flags.